leocengia/SCI-repo/README.md

 Do not add times like this: 12am, 12pm,
 6am-8 am

+<a id="template-125"></a>

 #### Template 125: Theme park shuttle not available (193)

 - **Topic:** Not Available/Closed (Temporary Dates/Holidays)
 - **Source page:** 42

+**Template status**

+No standalone template text is present in the PDF/source row; only Important information is present.
+This is preserved intentionally rather than inferred.

 **Important information**